lenkunz/anthropic-proxy/README.md

 # Anthropic Proxy

-OpenAI-compatible proxy for using z.ai's Anthropic GLM‑4.5 endpoints with developer tools (Roo, Kilo, Cline) — May faster than the Z.AI OpenAI compatible route, with adapted token usage mapping.
+OpenAI-compatible proxy for using z.ai's Anthropic GLM‑4.5 endpoints with developer tools (Roo, Kilo, Cline) — With automatic image model routing and intelligent token scaling between different context window sizes.

 ## Why This Proxy (and what it fixes)

+- **Dual Endpoint Routing**: Text models use Anthropic endpoint, Vision models automatically route to OpenAI-compatible endpoint
+- **Token Scaling**: Intelligent scaling between 64k/128k/200k context windows for consistent behavior across endpoints
-- Path to Anthropic GLM‑4.5 from z.ai via OpenAI compaitble completion route.
+- **Path to GLM‑4.5**: Access both text and vision models from z.ai via a single OpenAI-compatible interface
-- Normalizes token usage counting that some tools misinterpret when pointed directly at z.ai anthropic compatible endpoint (context size display and budgeting)
+- **Normalized Token Counting**: Fixes token usage counting that some tools misinterpret when pointed directly at z.ai
-- Works as a drop-in OpenAI-compatible for completion endpoint.
-(Also implements Anthropic endspoint with auto model mapping so it can be use with Anthropic provider by excluding path `/v1`)
+- **Drop-in Replacement**: Works as OpenAI-compatible endpoint with automatic model routing and scaling
+- **Vision Support**: Seamless handling of images with automatic endpoint selection and context window scaling

 ## Quick Start with Docker (Recommended)